parinfer/parinfer.js/resources/public/content.md

 ### Downsides

 The rules for what happens when inserting/deleting parens must be learned.
-Also, the case necessitating a "Paren Mode" comes at the cost of forcing the user to understand when and how to switch editing modes.
+Also, the case necessitating a "Safe Mode" comes at the cost of forcing the user to understand when and how to switch editing modes.

 Also, the preprocessor step performed when opening files will cause more